delomast/microTyper/README.md

 is to use a reasonable minimum depth.
 In amplicon sequencing, depth is usually fairly high, and so we can use that to our advantage.
 Considering a diploid, we may worry about not detecting allele "A" in an individual with genotype "AB" given a selected minimum depth of _d_.
-The probability of this can be modelled as the probability a binomial random variable with _d_ trials and probability of success of 0.5 is 0.
+The probability of this can be modelled as the probability a binomial random variable with _d_ trials and probability of success of 0.5.
 Considering _d_ = 10, this probability is 0.0009765625, or about 0.1%.
 If we reframe the problem as "given a genotype of "AB", what is the probability I only detect one allele", we double this to 0.001953125, or about 0.2%.
 Depending on whether that is a low enough probability for you or not, you can adjust _d_.
 Similar logic applies to other ploidies, and will suggest larger values of _d_ for larger ploidies.
 It is also worth noting that